anikannal/Question-Bank/INSTRUCTIONS.md

 ### Task 1: Add "Priority" Field
 **Context**: We need to know which tasks are urgent.
 **Requirement**:
-1. Update the Backend (`core/models.py`, `core/serializers.py`) to include a `priority` field for tasks.
-It should store values like "Low", "Medium", "High".
+1. Update the Backend (`core/views.py`) to include a `priority` field for tasks.
+Note: Since we are using PyMongo directly, you don't need to update models.py, but ensure the field is saved to MongoDB.
 2. Update the Frontend to display the priority of each task in the list.
 3. (Optional but recommended) Allow setting the priority when creating a task.